 Consider writing the scene from different points of view (POVs).
 In my plot plan, I usually have a POV in mind, but before writing, I imagine creating the scene from the perspective of as many characters as possible.

-For the scene in the slide above, I ultimately decided to write the scene from Andrew’s perspective because it created more drama and it allowed me to share his thoughts with the reader, through which I could further develop his character.
+For the scene in the slide above, I ultimately decided to write the scene from Ray’s perspective because it created more drama and allowed me to share his thoughts with the reader, through which I could further develop his character.

 Consider including or excluding different characters